John Alden was hired in Southampton, England, to be the cooper aboard the Mayflower.

 Where will you be staying in America?

-I am going to be living on the Mayflower.
-We have brought provisions and tools to build houses along the coast, and to start a village.
-I have not made up my mind about staying in America.
+and to start a village.
+I have not made up my mind about staying in

 What will you do in America?